UAlaska-IT/http_platform/README.md

 Defaults to `{ '/' => '' }`.
 A hash of directories and files to which to allow http access.
 Each key is a relative path from `node['http_platform']['www']['document_root']` to the directory.
-Each value is a single file in that directory.
+Each value is either a single file name or a list of file names in that directory.
-To allow access recursively to all files in the directory, use an empty string as the file name.
+To allow access recursively to all files in the directory, use an empty string or empty list as the value.

 * `node['http_platform']['www']['error_documents']`.
 Defaults to `{}`.